The Singer Sang His Song: Recording and mixing

 This track was only issued as a single and not included on a studio album at the time, so by standard practice at the time, it was not mixed to stereo.
 The song was recorded on 8 January 1968, the same day the song "Down to Earth" was recorded, which was included on their third international album Idea and "Chocolate Symphony", now included on the expanded version of Idea released in 2007.

 The song was unavailable until 1990 when it was mixed in stereo for the first time and extended to 3:19 for inclusion on the Tales from the Brothers Gibb boxset.
 A remastered version featured on the deluxe edition of Idea released in 2006.
 Its promotional video was filmed in black and white, which featured a man and woman running in a park, interspersed with The Bee Gees performing on stage.
-It reached #25 in the UK.
+It reached No. 25 in the UK.